Tamas-Gavlider/MyVault/README.md

 ## User Experience(UX)

+### Project Goals

+### User Stories

 User Stories were tracked throughout the project as [GitHub issues](https://github.com/users/Tamas-Gavlider/projects/5/views/1).

-### User Stories

 ## Design

 ### Structure

 The ERD represents the database structure for the application.
+Due to the data being used for the project I have opted to use a relational database as this will best suit my requirements.
  - Profile - Stores user-specific details such as balance, notification preferences, and unique sending/receiving addresses.
 Each profile is linked to a user account via a Foreign Key.
  - Transactions - Tracks all financial activities, including deposits, withdrawals, and transfers between users, with fields for transaction type, status, and amounts.
  - Deleted profile - Maintains a record of deleted user profiles, preserving details like username, email, and deletion date for audit purposes.